 Benefit: You can choose to take a –1 penalty to AC to gain a +2 bonus on melee damage rolls against creatures two or more size categories larger than you.
-When your base attack bonus reaches +4 and every four levels thereafter, the damage increases by 2.
+When your base attack bonus reaches +4 and every 4 levels thereafter, the penalty increases by –1 and the damage bonus increases by 2.
 The bonus damage is multiplied in the case of a critical hit.
 You can only choose to use this feat when you declare that you are making an attack action or a full-attack action with a melee weapon.
 The effects last until your next turn.

 You are both fast and careful.

 You actually seem to do more damage when frantically trying to avoid your enemies.